snachodog/choteau_chamber/bylaws.md

 #### SECTION 3.
 Associate Members

 Any person not actively engaged in any business, commerce or profession, yet interested in the general welfare of the Choteau area may be an associate member.
+Individuals, churches, and organizations recognized under section 501(c)3 by the IRS may become Associate Members at a discounted rate determined by the Board.
 Associate members shall be encouraged to attend all Chamber functions but are non-voting members.
 The non-voting status may be waived by the Board of Directors.

 #### SECTION 4.
 Complimentary Membership